awslabs/aws-mysql-jdbc/README.md

 ## Known Issues
 ### SSLHandshakeException
 Using the driver with JDKs based on OpenJDK 8u292+ or OpenJDK 11.0.11+ will result in an exception: `SSLHandshakeException: No appropriate protocol`.
-This is due to OpenJDK disabling TLS 1.0 and 1.1 availability in `security.properties`, for additional information see "[Disable TLS 1.0 and TLS 1.1](https://java.com/en/configure_crypto.html#DisableTLS)".
+This is due to OpenJDK disabling TLS 1.0 and 1.1 availability in `security.properties`.
+For additional information see "[Disable TLS 1.0 and TLS 1.1](https://java.com/en/configure_crypto.html#DisableTLS)".
 To resolve this exception, add the `enabledTLSProtocols=TLSv1.2` connection property when connecting to a database.

 ## Getting Help and Opening Issues

 If you encounter a bug with the AWS JDBC Driver for MySQL, we would like to hear about it.
 Please search the [existing issues](https://github.com/awslabs/aws-mysql-jdbc/issues) and see if others are also experiencing the issue before opening a new issue.
 When opening a new issue, we will need the version of AWS JDBC Driver for MySQL, Java language version, OS you’re using, and the MySQL database version you're running against.
-Please also include reproduction case for the issue when appropriate.
+Please include a reproduction case for the issue when appropriate.

 The GitHub issues are intended for bug reports and feature requests.
 Keeping the list of open issues lean will help us respond in a timely manner.

 ## Documentation

-For additional documentation on the AWS JDBC Driver, [please refer to the documentation for the open-source mysql-connector-j driver that the AWS JDBC Driver was based on](https://dev.mysql.com/doc/connector-j/8.0/en/).
+For additional documentation on the AWS JDBC Driver, [please refer to the documentation for the open-source mysql-connector-j driver that the AWS JDBC Driver is based on](https://dev.mysql.com/doc/connector-j/8.0/en/).

 ## License